marcocharlie/flask-example-app/README.md

 ### Debugging

-You can run the debug of the applications by using the Debug panel in VSCode.
+You can debug the applications by using the Debug panel in VSCode.

 ### Available endpoints